-In 1874, the fog bell from Point Conception, where a steam whistle had recently been installed, was placed on the southwest end of Yerba Buena Island.
-The bell would be used as a backup for the two, ten-inch steam whistles that were constructed nearby on a level notch carved out of the rocky island.
-A large water tank and coal house, flanked the twin fog signal buildings.
+In 1874, the fog bell from Point Conception, where a steam whistle had recently been installed, was placed on the southwest end of Yerba Buena Island and struck by a Stevens clock apparatus.
+That same year, Congress appropriated $10,000 for a lighthouse and fog signal for the island, and the following year, a ten-inch steam whistle was installed on a level notch carved out of the rocky island to replace the fog bell.
 Just above the notch, the unique, octagonal Yerba Buena Lighthouse was built in a Victorian style.
-The short, ornate tower was constructed of wood, and has the year of completion, 1875, mounted above its doorway.
-A fifth-order Fresnel lens from the Yaquina Bay Lighthouse, which was discontinued in 1873, was placed in the lantern room.
-About eighty yards further up the island’s slope and constructed in a similar style to the tower stands the two-story keepers’ dwelling.
-The historic postcard at right shows the station with all its structures intact.
+This short, ornate tower was constructed of wood, and has the year of completion, 1875, mounted above its doorway.
+A fifth-order, L. Sautter & Co.
+Fresnel lens from Yaquina Bay Lighthouse, which was discontinued in 1873, was mounted in the lantern room.
+About eighty yards farther up the island’s slope and constructed in a similar style to the tower stands the historic two-story keepers’ dwelling.
+This historic postcard shows the station with all its structures intact.
 Note that the cliff face in front of the lighthouse was painted white to help mark the island.

 Keeper John Kofod served two stints at Yerba Buena.
-During his service as assistant keeper, his only child, Anna, met and married Walter Fanning, a radioman at the Naval Radio Station on the island.
-The Kofod’s first grandchild, also named Walter, was born in the keeper’s dwelling on Yerba Buena.
+During his service as assistant keeper, his only child, Anna, met and married Walter Fanning, a radioman at the Naval Radio Station on the island, and the Kofod’s first grandchild, also named Walter, was born in the keepers’ dwelling.
 In 1914, Kofod accepted an appointment as head keeper at East Brother Island.
 He would serve on that smaller island, just up the bay, until 1921, when he returned to Yerba Buena as head keeper.

 In 1933, a tunnel was bored through Yerba Buena Island to serve as a link between the east and west sections of the Bay Bridge.
 The bridge was finished in 1936, the same year that construction began on a new “island” built on the shoals just north of Yerba Buena Island.
 Composed of mud dredged from the bay and transported down from the Sacramento delta, the island was named Treasure Island for the gold that was likely contained in all that silt.
-Originally built for use as an airport, the island instead was home to a world's fair in 1939.
-With the start of World War II, the island was turned over to the Navy, which used it as a station until 1993.
+Originally built for use as an airport, the island instead was home to the Golden Gate International Exposition in 1939.
+During World War II, the island was turned over to the Navy, which used it as a station until 1993.